Pixeltica/PixelModTools/RecolorTool/README.md

 ## Getting Started

-You can download a Windows OS executable version from latest releases, or download/fork the repo and extract the Recolor Tool directory to run the Python code in your own environment setup.
+You can download a Windows OS executable version from latest releases, or download/fork the repo and extract the Recolor Tool directory to run the Python code in your own environment setup. pyproject.toml / requirements.txt have been generated to make this easier.

 ### Using the Windows Executable

-1. Download the latest release from the [Releases](https://github.com/Teaiscoldagain/StardewUtilities/releases) page.
-2. Extract the downloaded ZIP archive to a location of your choice.
+1. Find the latest release of the Image Recolor Tool at [Releases](https://github.com/Teaiscoldagain/StardewUtilities/releases).
+2. Donwload to a location of your choice.
-2. Run the `ImageRecolorTool.exe` executable.
+3. Run the `ImageRecolorTool.exe` executable.

 ## Usage